sumwun1/Desk-Defense/README.md

 # Desk Defense
 Everything is due today.

-To play this game, download and run DeskDefense.exe.
+To play this game, download the whole project and run Desk-Defense.exe.
+You don't need to download the gitignore and README if you don't want to.

-This game is not finished.
-I still need to add speed-changing buttons, sounds, more visual effects, make the UI look better, add more supply types, more homework types, and balance the different supply types.

 This game is 100% action-free, RNG-free, treasure-free, dialog-free, win-condition-free, sidequest-free, permadeath-free, and projectile-free.